css459/Dash-Button-Detector/README.md

 can get with `ifconfig`) and the MAC address of the dash button (which you can get with **Wireshark**).

-4. Enter the code you want to run under the `EXECUTION BLOCK` comment.
+4. Enter the code you want to run in the `runfile.py` file

 ## Running